 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Pete's Big Lunch

-This edition was published by HarperCollins on February 26, 2013 in hardcover and has 32 pages.
+It is part of the Pete the Cat series and is a This concept book, humor is a hardcover edition that was published by HarperCollins on February 26, 2013 and has 32 pages.

 Pete’s Big Lunch is part of Dean’s Pete the Cat series in his I Can Read! series of books for very young readers — it’s meant to be read with an adult.

 It’ll be a learning experience for your little one what with Pete wearing that big watch on his wrist(?) with all the hands pointing to twelve.

 It’s a practical concept of teaching kids that lunch can mean a sandwich, and the story follows a natural progression of the steps involved in making one.
 This could be a good learning experience with Mom or Dad helping the little one to make their own sandwich.
 Just like Pete!

 Of course, the choices Pete makes for his sandwich could lead to some fun discussion about what one wants on one’s sandwich — that apple could go to the side for dessert or maybe slices of apple would fit better?